 Access to Health and Income Opportunities

 Resilience requires that the physical, social and material needs of all of a society’s members are met.
-To help build resilience where this minimum condition doesn’t hold, we’re serious about addressing inequalities and inefficiencies in people’s access to healthcare and opportunities to earn a viable income.
+To help build resilience where this isn’t the case, we’re serious about addressing inequalities and inefficiencies in people’s access to healthcare and opportunities to earn a viable income.

 We fund entrepreneurial ventures because they’ve proved to be creative and effective at developing, prototyping and scaling up solutions that foster resilience.
-Their work is improving people’s access to healthcare through community health networks and technologies that make it easier to diagnose and track diseases, disseminate health information and provide health education.
-It’s also boosting people’s income by creating jobs and encouraging trade.
-Realising that leadership capacity is key to such ventures’ success, we connect them with Swiss Re experts who act as trainers and coaches.
+They’re improving access to healthcare through community health networks and technologies that make it easier to diagnose and track diseases, disseminate health information and provide health education.
+They’re also boosting incomes by creating jobs and encouraging trade.
+Realising that leadership capacity is key to such ventures’ success, we connect them with Swiss Re experts who can act as trainers and coaches.